otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 "test": "mocha tests/**/*.js --recursive --timeout 10000 --exit",
 ```

-The `--timeout 10000` flag sets the timeout for each test to 10 seconds.
-The `--exit` flag exits the process once the tests are complete.
-The `--recursive` flag allows Mocha to run tests in subdirectories.
+> **Note:** The `--recursive` flag allows Mocha to run tests in subdirectories, and the `--timeout` flag sets the maximum time for each test to complete.
+The `--exit` flag ensures that Mocha exits after all tests are done.

 To run the tests, run the following command.